HugCls/HugCls/README.md

-2025-01-23: "Live, travel, adventure, bless, and don't be sorry.  " - Jack Kerouac
+2025-01-24: "Believe you can and you will be halfway there." - Lolly Daskal